Raidriar796/Resonite-On-Steam-Deck/README.md

   - 960x600 for battery life

 **Launch Options (`Properties < General < Launch Options`)**

-- `-donotautoloadhome`
-  - Disables the cloud home from booting on startup, making startup quicker.

 - `taskset -c 0,2,4,6 %command%`
   - Disallows SMT for Resonite specifically, primarily beneficial on desktop mode or with multiple applications running